Generative Engine Optimization - dein Komplettguide

 Definition & Origin

-Generative Engine Optimization (GEO) describes the targeted optimization of content for generative AI systems – i.e. Large Language Models (LLMs) such as ChatGPT, Gemini or Google SGE/Overviews.
-The aim is no longer to rank in position 1 on Google, but to be present in the direct AI responses – through citations instead of clicks.
+Generative Engine Optimization (GEO) describes the optimization of digital content for generative AI systems – i.e. Large Language Models (LLMs) such as ChatGPT, Gemini or the Google Search Generative Experience (SGE).

 Classic SEO